sini/nixkraken/docs/src/getting-started/examples.md

+[doc-options]: ../options/nixkraken.md
+[doc-profiles]: ../guides/profiles.md
+[doc-theming]: ../guides/theming.md

 # Configuration examples

 > [!NOTE]
 > These examples cover some of the most common use cases.
-For a complete list of available settings, please see the [module options reference](../options/nixkraken.md).
+For a complete list of available settings, please see the [module options reference][doc-options].

 ## Basic setup